mhenke/cfwheels-training/00-upandrunning.md

 #### Passing Action variables to Views

-What scope is 'articles'?
+What scope is "articles"?
 Usually in a 'cfc' we will 'var' scope variables to stop data issues.
 The 'var' instruction marks the variable as a "local variable".
-We want the list of articles to be accessible from both the controller and the view we're about to create so in order for 'articles' to be visible in both places it has to be in the variable scope.
-If we had named it 'var articles', the local variable would only be available within the 'index' action of the controller.
+We want the list of articles to be accessible from both the controller and the view we're about to create so in order for "articles" to be visible in both places it has to be in the variable scope.
+If we had named it 'var articles', the local variable would only be available within the "index" action of the controller.

 Let's load 'http://wheels.local/'.
-You'll notice our updated default route is mapping the code to the 'index' action of the 'Articles' controller but we are getting an error since the view doesn't exist.
+You'll notice our updated default route is mapping the code to the "index" action of the "articles" controller but we are getting an error since the view doesn't exist.

 ```cfm
 Wheels.ViewNotFound